 In Figure 7, we present an example of term insertion which causes a tree split.
-Consider the initial tree containing the expressions f(a) and b and memory sectors of size 12 units, as depicted in Figure 7(a).
+Consider the initial tree containing the expressions f(a) and b and Memory Sectors of size 12 units, as depicted in Figure 7(a).
 We consider a memory model where each link and each node costs 1 unit.
 Let's insert g(f(x)).
-As the resulting tree would overflow the current memory sector, a new one is created and parts of the tree are migrated to this new sector (See Figure 7(b)).
-To split the tree, the system performs a DFS traversal.
-As it traverses, the algorithm monitors two factors:
+As the resulting tree would overflow the current memory sector, a new one is created and parts of the tree are migrated to the new memory sector (See Figure 7(b)).
+To split the tree, the system performs a DFS traversal, as long as the size needed to store the explored and queued nodes does not exceed a given threshold (in our case, 10).
+Once a node expansion would go over it, all the internal nodes in the queue are transformed into remote nodes and the rest is moved to the other memory sector.